ColorfulGutz/LabEx-Journey/README.md

 Using a VM I installed the OpenSSH server package to turn my machine into an SSH server that can accept remote connections.
 I created a test user, set its password, configured SSH to allow password authentification, created a usernames and passwords file, as well as installing a tool named crunch to generate a more comprehensive password list specifying a minimum of 4 characters and a maximum of 6 with a allowed character set of 0-9.
 Though I dont use crunch in this since itd make the brute force much longer, a useful and interesting tool is noteworthy.

 <img width="1427" height="457" alt="image" src="https://github.com/user-attachments/assets/1c61e5c9-733c-4613-b7bd-9119bc07c4d4" />

+- Scanning a network for vulnerabilities and expanding use of Nmap To start off, I do a regular scan of the network, finding basic information of the services hosted on the top 1000 ports and find a few.
+Digging deeper, I run a scan targetting specific ports I found in the original scan, and now checking the services version to see if I can spot vulnerabilities with outdated software.
+I find that the services are up to date so I instead run a scan with default scripts to gather more information, after running I find nothing much of use.
+I then decide to combine the service version with a vuln script to perform a broad vulnerability scan and save it to a file, once the scan is complete I see numerous vulnerabilities.